ValerianDedaj/SE_Project_Phase1_MyHome/README.md

 After reviewing all proposals and conducting any necessary discussions with freelancers, I can select and hire the most suitable candidate for the project.
 5. Notification:
 Once I hire a freelancer, both the freelancer and I receive a notification confirming the hiring decision and providing details about the next steps in the project collaboration.
-·   	User Story for admin:]
+·   	User Story for admin:
-[Title: Review Freelancer Profiles and Ensure Platform Security As an Administrator, I want to be able to review freelancer profiles and ensure platform security, so that I can maintain a high standard of quality, trust, and safety for all users.
+Title: Review Freelancer Profiles and Ensure Platform Security As an Administrator, I want to be able to review freelancer profiles and ensure platform security, so that I can maintain a high standard of quality, trust, and safety for all users.
-Acceptance Criteria:]
+Acceptance Criteria:
-[1.
-Profile Verification:
+1. Profile Verification:
 I have access to a verification system where I can review and verify freelancer profiles for authenticity, accuracy, and compliance with platform policies.
 Verification checks may include validating identity documents, verifying professional credentials, and confirming previous work experience.
 2. Security Checks:
 I conduct thorough security checks on freelancer profiles to identify any red flags or suspicious activities, such as fraudulent behavior, spamming, or violations of platform terms of service.
 Suspicious profiles are flagged for further investigation and potential enforcement actions, such as temporary suspension or permanent banning from the platform.